gburtini/PHP-Simple-Hierarchical-Router/README.md

 * If the type selected has an empty path, the path will currently begin from "/"
 * If the second parameter to map (first parameter to magic methods) is empty, the router will cowardly refuse to try to load it.
 * If the second parameter to map contains "..", it will _navigate up the path as expected_.
 If this is not your desired behavior, you should whitelist.
 If you do not want to whitelist, the code could be modified to use `realpath` to validate the prefix.
 * The third parameter to ::map takes in a map of parameters to expand in the included file.
-Currently, this uses `extract(., EXTR_SKIP)` to expand the map. `EXTR_SKIP` means that any of the variables used within the map function (including $path, $load) cannot be passed.
+Currently, this uses `extract(., EXTR_SKIP)` to expand the map. `EXTR_SKIP` means that any of the variables used within the map function (including `$path`, `$load`) cannot be passed.
 This is not a security risk (in the router, it could be in your code!) but you should use a prefix (or modify the code to support a more general extraction mechanism) for all variables passed through.
 * There are more considerations.
 Most of them related to the path.
 You *should read the code before using it*.
 It is unlikely this code will be "ready to use" for all purposes currently.